Selotip7/Selotip7/README.md

 ---

 <div align="center">
-  <sub>⚡ Made with passion — Backend is where the magic happens 🖤</sub>
+  <sub>Made with passion — Backend is where the magic happens 🖤</sub>
 </div>